NeoCat/ovsimager/README.md

 ![sample](sample-ping-trace.png)

-- Or ovsimager also can send ping
+Or, ovsimager also can send ping:

     $ sudo ovsimager -d -f 10.0.0.1 -t 192.0.2.1